Abdulaziz-Abukar/Typescript-Mastery/module-01-basics/learning/notes.md

 id = true;
 ```

-It's like telling TS: "i'll bring either a driver's license or a passport
+"It's like telling TS: "i'll bring either a driver's license or a passport"

 ### 4) Intersection Types - "This AND That"